Open Access requirements

 The EUR has an open access policy since 2011.
 Every publication should be deposited in the institutional repository RePub.
 When you do so, you are compliant with the open access conditions of large funders like NWO and the EU.

-NWO requires that researchers make their publication immediately available in Open Access at the moment of publication.
+NWO (a large Dutch research organization) requires that researchers make their publication immediately available in Open Access at the moment of publication.
+NWO prefers the gold route.
 You are compliant if you publish in Gold Open Access or if you deposit your publication in RePub once it is published.

-According to the Horizon2020 model agreement, each beneficiary must ensure Open Access (free of charge, online access for any user) to all peer-reviewed scientific publications relating to its results.
+Research financed by the EU must also be published in Open Access.
 The EU accepts an embargo period of 6 months (sciences) up to 12 months (humanities and social sciences).
 You are compliant if you publish in Gold Open Access or if you deposit your publication in RePub.

 What does the publisher allow me to do?